 Room to Dream by David Lynch and Kristine McKenna – Review

 David Lynch holds a unique place in this movie-lover’s heart.
-He directed The Elephant Man, my favourite film of all kind, but also Dune, which is the worst film I’ve ever seen.
+He directed The Elephant Man, my favourite film of all time, but also Dune, which is the worst film I’ve ever seen.

 But then again, few auteurs have polarised opinions quite as much as Lynch has – and that’s one of the reasons why he remains so fascinating.
 So when it was announced that he was writing an autobiography, fans and critics alike were thrilled – at last we would get to see the real man behind some of the most indecipherable productions made during the past 50 years.